codacy/pulse-user-docs/docs/metrics/lead-cycle-time.md

-# Lead and cycle time metrics
+# Lead time and cycle time metrics

+Monitoring you team's lead time and cycle time allows you to understand if you're improving the ability to deliver value to customers.

-Pulse calculates lead and cycle time based on issue state changes in Jira.
+Pulse calculates lead time and cycle time based on the state changes of issues in Jira.

 ![Lead time versus cycle time](images/lead-cycle-time.png)